Branch-and-bound for biobjective mixed-integer linear programming: Presolve and Preprocessing

 We now present Algorithms \ref{alg5} and \ref{alg6} in which we describe our proposed $\epsilon$-constraint and weighted sum based preprocessing procedures.
+On line 3 of Algorithm \ref{alg5} we solve the MILP associated with

-On line 3 of Algorithm \ref{alg5} we solve the MILP associated with $f_\lambda$.
-Recall that $\lambda$ is computed so that the level curves of $f_\lambda$ have the same slope as the line segment joining $y_I^1$ and $y_I^2$.
-On line 5 we then use the solution of this MILP to compute horizontal and vertical step sizes, $h_1$ and $h_2$.
+The parameter $\lambda$ is computed so that the level curves of $f_\lambda$ have the same slope as the line segment joining $y_I^1$ and $y_I^2$.
+On line 5 we then use the solution of this MILP to compute horizontal and vertical step sizes, $h_1$ and $h_2$, using the default value of $M = 60$.
 These step sizes are then used to sequentially increase the values of $\epsilon_1$ and $\epsilon_2$ which are used on line 7 to construct new MILPs, using the $\epsilon$-constraint problem, which may yield new, undiscovered Pareto solutions.
 On lines 8 and 9 we modify the step sizes $h_1$ and $h_2$.
 If the MILP solved on line 7 yields a new, previously undiscovered Pareto solution, we decrease the step size.
-Otherwise we increase it.
+Otherwise, we increase it.
 This allows us the continue searching for additional new solutions in locations of $\OS$ which are near previously discovered solutions, and to cease searching in areas in which new solutions are not being generated.
 Note that the amount in which the step sizes are increased or decreased depends on the value of the parameter $\rho$.
 Also note that each time we solve a MILP, we utilize its solution to update $\N_s$.

 In Algorithm \ref{alg6} we compute several sets of weights which we utilize in the weighted-sum approach to generate Pareto solutions.
 We initialize the set of weights $\Lambda$ on line 3 with the weight $\lambda$ for which the level curves of $f_\lambda$ have the same slope as the line segment joining $y_I^1$ and $y_I^2$.
 We use $\sigma$ to represent the number of weights for which MILPs will be solved in a given iteration.
 We deem an iteration successful if at least a fifth of the solved MILPs reveal previously undiscovered Pareto solutions.
 We use $\tau$ to count the number of unsuccessful iterations.
 On line 11 we increase the number of weights that will be used in the next iteration by computing the next set of weights so that it contains the midpoint of each pair of adjacent weights in the set $\Lambda'$, which is the set of previously used weights together with 0 and 1.
 The process then terminates when the number of unsuccessful iterations exceeds the value of the parameter $\rho$.
 As we did with Algorithm \ref{alg5}, we also utilize the solution of each MILP we solve in this procedure to update $\N_s$.